etlbox/etlbox.website/doks_v1.8/content/product/details/release-notes/index.md

 toc: true
 ---

+## Version 3.9.0

+#### Features:

+- New connector: Clickhouse
+- SqlConnectionManager: KeepNulls (when inserting values into default columns) is now true by default
+- .NET 10 support and package upgrades

+### Bug Fixes:

+- Fixed issue for hanging network when trying to write into locked file of error destination
+- Fixed issue when reading schema definition from Postgres
+- Fixed issue for SqlServer and reading from destination table in DbMerge using Transactions

 ## Version 3.8.0

 #### Features:

 - Reducing MaxBufferSize and other cache's default value to 30000
 - Added MatchCaseInsensitive Flag to DbSource, DbDestination and DbMerge
-- Depreacting FilterTransformation, renaming to WhereTransformation and switching the behaviour \(predicate = true will keep the records\)
+- Depreacting FilterTransformation, renaming to WhereTransformation and switching the behaviour (predicate = true will keep the records)
 - DbSource: Adding property ViewName
 - DbSource: Adding automatic table definition detection when using SELECT \* sql
 - DbDestination and DbMerge now offer InsertColumns